Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 A CAD rendering of the instrument, along with a ghosted rendering that reveals its optical components, both created in Rhinoceros 3D (Robert McNeel \& Associates, Seattle, WA, US), are shown in Figure~\ref{fig:FIG1}.
 The side door has been omitted in order to show the location of the sample mount inside the dark box.

 The instrument contains an imaging path that looks straight down onto the sample, and two illumination arms which illuminate the sample from above but at an angle slightly offset from the imaging path.
 The decision to have the illumination paths independent of the imaging path, in contrast to an epi-type configuration, was made to simplify the use of different excitation and emission wavelength combinations, making working with a range of different luminophores more straightforward.
 Achieving the same flexibility with an epi-type configuration would typically require the availability of multiple dichroic mirrors, some of which might need to be custom-made.
 One drawback of our design is that, since the sample is illuminated from an angle, a slight gradient in light intensity is introduced.
 Yet, as shown in the optical design and calibration sections of this manuscript, it is minimal and unlikely to impact most applications.
+It is important to note that the angled illumination may also affect penetration depth, reflection, and fluorescence profiles, particularly in scattering media, so users should take this into account when working with such samples.